Seattle › December

 Seattle in December: What to Expect

-• Sports: Seahawks games at Lumen Field and Kraken games at Climate Pledge Arena can drive hotel and restaurant demand.
+- Sports: Seahawks games at Lumen Field and Kraken games at Climate Pledge Arena can strongly affect hotel prices, restaurant reservations, rideshares, and traffic.

 Seattle in December vs November and January